 - ChikaLicious Dessert Bar – 201 – 203 E 10th Street

-Drinks or Coffee for a First Date
+Want to Avoid Eating?
+Drinks or Coffee are First Date Classics

-In the case you nor your partner of interest drink alcohol, coffee dates are always a great go-to.
+In the case you, nor your partner of interest drink alcohol, coffee dates are always a great go-to.
 They are affordable, quick, and a tad more casual.
 People watching is also a fun activity to take part in while sipping on some coffee.
 Even though it can come across as boring and slightly basic, coffee dates are classic for a reason.
 Much like a dessert, you can also tell a lot about someone from what type of coffee they order.
 If you are a coffee connoisseur you need to make sure you pay close attention!
+For

 - Urban Backyard – 180 Mulberry Street